 From our point of view the sun is then on the opposite side of the sky to the moon, and so is said to be in opposition to it.
-The three are also in syzygy at new moon, this time with the moon and the sun next to each other in the sky — a state called conjunction.
+The three are also in syzygy at new moon, this time with the moon and the sun apparently next to each other in the sky — a state called conjunction.
 Halfway between these states, when the moon is half full, the sun and moon are in quadrature.

 The word appeared in English in the seventeenth century, and at first could apply only to conjunctions.
 It comes via late Latin from the Greek suzugia, which derives from suzugos, yoked or paired.
-It was not until a century later that its meaning was extended to cover opposition, in defiance of its etymology.
+It was not until a century later that its meaning was extended to cover astronomical opposition, in defiance of its etymology.